Protests, Statements Raise Controversy Over WEST SIDE STORY Casting of Amar Ramasar

 Since principal casting was announced last July for the Ivo van Hove-directed Broadway revival of West Side Story, many individuals in and around the theatrical community have voiced public concerns about the actor playing the role of Bernardo, Amar Ramasar.

 In 2018, Ramasar was simultaneously playing Jigger Craigin in the Broadway revival of CAROUSEL and serving as a principal dancer at the New York City Ballet.
-However, during his run in the Rodgers and Hammerstein classic, Ramasar and fellow dancer Zachary Catazaro were fired from NYCB after it was determined that they had sexually harassed dancer Alexandra Waterbury, who had filed a lawsuit against the company and the individuals involved.
+However, during his run in the Rodgers and Hammerstein classic, Ramasar and a fellow dancer were fired from NYCB after dancer Alexandra Waterbury had filed a lawsuit against the company and the individuals involved.

 In addition to Ramasar and Catazaro, dancer Chase Finlay - who had been in a relationship with Waterbury - and NYCB patron Jared Longhitano were also named in the suit.
 Finlay had already left the ballet company at the time of the dismissals.